So, let’s start with the basics.

 In February of 2023, I made the jump and went freelance.

 I have also continued with Formula E, and am now their Championship Journalist.
 Yeah, quite the 360 I think you’ll agree.
-I have been a part of their editorial team for the last two seasons, regularly interviewing drivers and key team figures at races, as well as writing features and session reports.
+I have been a part of their editorial team for the last four seasons, regularly interviewing drivers and key team figures at races, as well as writing features and session reports.
 I’ve also appeared on their YouTube and social channels in a broadcast capacity, as a pundit and expert.

 Away from writing, I also have the Small Torque Podcast which I relaunched in 2023.
 Designed to feel like a voice note from your motorsport bestie, it is a chance for me to chat about news and big talking points as well as document some of my adventures when travelling the world one pit lane at a time!